ConjurTech/slate/source/includes/api/_authentication.html.md

 2. Serialize the parameter string into a hex string
 3. Zero pad the **length** of the result from (2) into a two digit hex string
 4. Concat the result of (3) and (2)
-5. Wrap the result of (4) in ledger compatible bytecode
+5. Wrap the result of (4) in a neo transaction
 6. Sign the result of (5) with the user's private key
 7. Send the result of (6) together with the raw parameters to the API endpoint